ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 - If the VSI is set to **Soft**, it automatically restarts on the available compute resources.
 - If the VSI is set to **Hard**, it cannot be automatically restarted on the available compute resources.
 Such VSIs remain unavailable until the IBM {{site.data.keyword.powerSys_notm}} operations team resolves the issues that are related to host failure.
 Based on the type of the issue, the IBM {{site.data.keyword.powerSys_notm}} operations team might require extra time to resolve the issue.

 Considering the impacts of pinning a VSI, it is recommended to pin a VSI only if it is necessary.
-You can use IBM i virtual serial numbers (VSNs) to retain the same serial number throughout the lifecycle of a VSI independent of the compute host on which the VSI runs.
+You can use IBM i VSNs to retain the same serial number throughout the lifecycle of a VSI independent of the compute host on which the VSI runs.
 For more information, contact your independent software vendor (ISV).
 {: note}